- David M. Rosenthal

 A Single Shot reaches for a hillbilly noir on par with Winter’s Bone or Sam Raimi’s A Simple Plan, but it lacks balance between its spare atmosphere and the story’s abundance of overacted, colorful characters.
 Matthew F. Jones adapted his own novel for director David M. Rosenthal (Janie Jones, 2010), and Jones’ script meanders about with a structure that resists the clearly noir-inspired setup of the plot.
 An ill-fated protagonist in a familiar scenario, Moon will inevitably cross paths with the money’s dangerous owner and all manner of seedy types trying to get their hands on his newfound loot, leading him down a predictable path of self-destruction.
 And despite his script’s structural origins in film noir, Jones relies less on suspense and more on a ruminative tone to tell the story.
 Except, for all of cinematographer Eduard Grau’s gloomy, ponderous shots and the gravitas the writer injects into the dialogue, there’s little meaning found inside.

 While the actors in the aforementioned Winter’s Bone and A Simple Plan disappear into their thick roles, the performances in A Single Shot don’t feel like they’re a part of the same world as the story.
 The other actors seem to be play-acting next to Rockwell, the only performer in the cast who loses himself onscreen.
-Though Macy is the only person who could make Pitt watchable, Isaacs and Wright and others are outdone by the preposterousness of their characters.
+Though Macy is the only person who could make Pitt watchable, Isaacs, Wright, and others are outdone by the preposterousness of their characters.
 The quality of these performances in A Single Shot depends on Jones’ script, in which too many characters have too few dramatic connections between them.
 Ultimately, Jones doesn’t have enough for these people to do, and Rosenthal tries to instill meaning but achieves only emptiness through Grau’s vast images and composer Atli Orvarsson’s overuse of a spindly string section.
-Despite a last scene of some artistic integrity and Rockwell’s fine acting, there’s little suspense or emotion to bond us to A Single Shot or its cast of backwater characters.
+Despite Rockwell’s fine acting, there’s little suspense or emotion to bond us to A Single Shot or its cast of backwater characters.